 Betsy McEneaney is an associate professor in the department of Teacher Education & School Improvement.

 Scott Monroe is an assistant professor in the department of Educational Policy, Research & Administration and the Assistant Director for the Center for Educational Assessment

 Jacqi Mosselson is an associate professor in the department of Educational Policy, Research & Administration.
 Her scholarship broadly looks at how inequality and difference are contested in culture, education, and schooling.
 Dr. Mosselson's research looks at the political, social, and ...

 Jesslynn Rocha Neves

-Clinical Educator Jesslynn Rocha Neves received her doctoral degree from the University of Connecticut's APA accredited program in school psychology in 2020.
+Jesslynn Rocha Neves-McCain earned her doctoral degree in School Psychology from the University of Connecticut.
 She completed her predoctoral APPIC internship at Let Us Know, Inc. (LUK).
 Dr. Neves is a certified school psychologist with clinical and consulting experience in psycho-educational...

 Bjorn H. Nordtveit

 Bjorn H. Nordtveit is an Associate Professor at the University of Massachusetts Amherst since 2011, after serving for five years as a Research Assistant Professor at the University of Hong Kong.
 He has also served as visiting faculty at Zhejiang Normal University.
 Prior to...